 HIV treatment has come a long way from the pandemic of the 1980s–1990s to today’s antiretroviral treatments that allow 38 million people to live with HIV successfully.
 However, over 1 million are newly infected annually, and many lack access to antiviral drugs.

-Together they will explore the past and present of HIV and discuss whether the end of HIV might be in sight for developing countries, and identify what barriers to success remain.
+On World AIDS Day they explored the past and present of HIV, discuss whether the end of HIV might be in sight for developing countries, and identify what barriers to success remain.

 About the Speakers